pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Run `npm run build`.
+- Test `/api/ai/rent-estimates` endpoint with sample ZIP codes.
-- If successful, commit and push changes.
+- Continue with frontend integration and QA.
-- Proceed with testing and QA tasks.
+- Stage, commit, and push changes when ready.